monikadhana/Full-Stack/README.md

-frontend part of the project
+backend part of the project